theogpt/theogpt.github.io/lives-of-alcyone/index.md

 The end of Mizar' s life was from a worldly point of view unfortunate.
 In 566 Bimbisara was murdered by his unnatural son Ajatshatru, who thus seized upon the throne.
 His plot had been carried out by the aid of the Brahmans, and he therefore favoured them and their religion, and was openly opposed to Buddhism.
 So, when the Brahmans of the temple preferred a complaint against Mizar, the new King readily gave ear to them and deposed him, and confiscated most of his property.
 He still had a little land, and he retired and lived upon this in comparative poverty and obscurity until his death in 562 at the age of sixty-six.

 Meanwhile Alcyone had attached himself to the Lord Buddha, and never again left Him until death, but travelled with Him up and down the ganges valley for many years, drinking ever more and more deeply at the fount of His wisdom, and partaking in the private teaching which He gave only to His monks.
 He formed a close but reverential friendship for an older monk named Dharmajyoti, who was very kind to him, and helped him much along the road to perfect peace.
 This monk Dharmjyoti is known to us as Uranus; he was later Aryasanga, and is now the Master Djwal-kul.
-The name selected by Alcyone upon assuming the yellow robe was Maitribaladasa, which means"the servant of the power of kindness” ; and the Lord said to him:"You have chosen well; that name is prophetic."
+The name selected by Alcyone upon assuming the yellow robe was Maitribaladasa, which means"the servant of the power of kindness” ; and the Lord said to him: "You have chosen well; that name is prophetic."

-For Maitreya is the name of the Bodhisattva who succeeded the Lord Buddha in His office—the Christ who is to come; so the name may also be rendered"

-the servant of the power of
+For Maitreya is the name of the Bodhisattva who succeeded the Lord Buddha in His office—the Christ who is to come; so the name may also be rendered" the servant of the power of

 Maitrey”.
 Followinng thus in the train of the Lord Buddha.
 Alcyone naturally bore part in many interesting and historical scenes; for example, he was present when, in the year 580, Chatta Manavaka (Selene) was called up by the Lord and taught the beautiful verses immortalised for us in the sacred books.
 Whenever the great Master' s travels took Him to Rajgriha, Mizar invariably came to welcome Alcyone, and the affection between the cousins grew ever stronger as the years rolled on.
 Alcyone died in 559 at the age of seventy one, sixteen years before the death of the Lord Buddha in 543.
 The latter part of his life was passed in unalloyed peace and happiness.